software-development-project-1/software-development-project-1.github.io/material/sprint-2.md

 > _"It's great that we now have the basic functionality for managing quizzes!
 What we now need is a way for the teacher to categorize quizzes and student to take the published quizzes._
 >
 > _To be able to categorize quizzes, the teacher should be able to add a category.
 A category has a name, for example "Vocabulary" and a description, for example "Questions related to the vocabulary of a language".
-The teacher should not be able to add more than one category with the same name.
 There should be a form for adding a category and a separate page for listing the added categories.
 The category list should have a delete button next to each category, which can be clicked to delete the category._
 >
 > _The teacher should be able to choose the quiz's category while adding or editing a quiz.
 There could be a dropdown menu in both forms where categories are listed.
 It should also be possible to leave a quiz uncategorized by not choosing a category for the quiz.
 Deleting a category should leave the related quizzes uncategorized._
 >